zihaowang9725/Freddie-Mac-Projects/README.md

 http://www.freddiemac.com/research/datasets/sf_loanlevel_dataset.html

-Download the quarterly datasets of 2008 and 2009.
+The quarterly datasets of 2008 and 2009 are used in this project.
 Each zipped file contains two parts:

 - Origination Data:
 Loan characteristics such as FICO, LTV, CLTV, property type, occupancy status, etc.